PrefectHQ/prefect-background-task-examples/README.md

   managing tasks and workflows
 - A free and open-source version, an enterprise-grade Cloud for scheduling tasks without managing infrastructure, and a self-hosted Cloud offering
-- A growing ecosystem of integrations

-Next, we'll give a brief introduction to defining and running tasks with Prefect.

-## Using Tasks
+## Using tasks

-Prefect tasks are Python functions that can be run immediately or submitted for background execution, similar to RQ or Celery tasks.
+Prefect tasks are Python functions that can be run immediately or submitted for background execution, similar to arq or Celery tasks.
 You define a task by adding the `@task` decorator to a Python function, after which you can use one of several methods to run the task.

-If you submit the task for background execution, you'll also run a Task Server in a separate process or container to execute the task.
-This is similar to running a Celery worker to execute Celery tasks.
+If you submit the task for background execution, you'll run a task server in a separate process or container to execute the task.
+This process is similar to how you would run a Celery worker or an arq worker to execute background tasks.

-### This Feature is Experimental
+### This feature is experimental

-Historically, tasks in Prefect could only be called within a [flow](https://docs.prefect.io/latest/concepts/flows/) (think _workflow_).
-Flows have features similar to "Canvas" workflows in Celery or Directed Acyclic Graphs (DAGs) in batch processing systems such as Airflow.
+Historically, tasks in Prefect could only be called within a [flow](https://docs.prefect.io/latest/concepts/flows/).
+Flows have a set of features similar to "Canvas" workflows in Celery or Directed Acyclic Graphs (DAGs) in batch processing systems such as Airflow.

 Calling and submitting tasks outside of flows is currently **experimental**.